AHHHZ975/SLAM-Duckietown/README.md

 # The SLAM-Duckietown Research Project

+This is the official repository for the SLAM-Duckietown - a project for the Autonomous Vehicles (Duckietown) Course in Fall 2024 at University of Montreal.

 **Abstract**

-This project implements an Extended Kalman Filter (EKF) SLAM algorithm for the Duckietown platform.
-Duckietown is a fun, hands-on way to learn about autonomous robotics using small-scale robots (Duckiebots) in a miniature city.
-Our goal is to estimate the Duckiebot’s position and the locations of static landmarks using data from wheel encoders and April tags.
-By combining odometry with landmarks, we improve localization and reduce drift over time.
+This project implements an Extended Kalman Filter (EKF) SLAM algorithm for the Duckietown platform, a hands-on educational tool for learning autonomous robotics with small-scale robots (Duckiebots) in a miniature city.
+The goal is to estimate the Duckiebot's position and map static landmarks using data from wheel encoders and April tags.
+By integrating odometry with landmark detection, the system enhances localization accuracy and reduces drift over time.

-This work contributes to advancing localization and mapping capabilities in Duckietown.
-We explored offline SLAM, focusing on key tasks like odometry estimation, April tag detection, and pose estimation.
-We also created a ROS package for online experiments on the Duckiebot.
-The results demonstrate the effectiveness of the EKF-SLAM algorithm in improving the Duckiebot's localization and mapping performance that is proportional to the quality of the April tag detection and the quantity of the landmarks in the environment.
+The work focuses on offline SLAM tasks such as odometry estimation, April tag detection, and pose estimation, and extends to developing a ROS package for online experiments with the Duckiebot.
+Results demonstrate that the EKF-SLAM algorithm effectively improves localization and mapping, with performance directly influenced by the quality of April tag detection and the density of landmarks in the environment.

+This project advances Duckietown's localization and mapping capabilities and aims to provide a foundation for building more robust and accurate SLAM systems.
 We hope that this code can help build a more robust and accurate SLAM system for the Duckietown platform.

 **Contributors**: